pagekey/plaintext-daw/README.md

 ## Pre-Requisites

-You must have Git installed on your system and available in the PATH.
+- You must have Git installed on your system and available in the PATH.

+- You must have Git LFS installed and configured for use.

 ## Installation